 - The Official Special Olympics Sports Rules for Bowling shall govern all Special Olympics competitions.
 As an international sports program, Special Olympics has created these rules based upon Federation Internationale des Quilleurs (FIQ) Rules as well as World Tenpin Bowling Association (WTBA).
-FIQ, WTBA or National Governing Body (NGB) rules shall be employed except when they are in conflict with the Official Special Olympics Sports Rules for Bowling.
+FIQ, WTBA or NGB rules shall be employed except when they are in conflict with the Official Special Olympics Sports Rules for Bowling.
 In such cases, the Official Special Olympics Sports Rules for Bowling shall apply.
-You can find the Special Olympics Bowling Rules on the Bowling page of our website - All athletes and Unified Sport Partners will play two games - Athletes will alternate lanes except for ramp assisted and unassisted - Athletes are responsible for providing a ramp for practice and competition (the state office will provide ramps for state competition) - A ramp bowler will bowl five frames consecutively on one lane and will not alternate lanes - If an athlete or Unified Sport Partner arrives after the first game has begun, they will have to sit out and receive a zero for first game.
-The athlete or Unified Sport Partner will be allowed to play the second game - If an athlete or Unified Sport Partner leaves before the end of the game, the score is what the athlete or Unified Sport Partner has at the time he/she leaves and a participation ribbon is given - If an athlete on a double or team scratches, the double or team is still allowed to participate.
-The handicap of the person that scratches will be used to calculate the final score - Score is calculated by adding game one, game two and pre-score handicap doubled
+You can find the Special Olympics Bowling Rules on the Bowling page of our website - All athletes and Unified Sport partners will play two games - Athletes will alternate lanes except for ramp assisted and unassisted - Athletes are responsible for providing a ramp for practice and area competition (the State Office will provide ramps for state singles competition, athletes using ramps for doubles or teams are to provide their own ramps) - A ramp bowler will bowl five frames consecutively on one lane and will not alternate lanes - Score is calculated by adding game one and game two

-- Ramp Assisted (RA) and Ramp Unassisted (RU) - Ramp Assisted (RA) A volunteer may place the bowling ball on the ramp and may help position the ramp - Ramp Unassisted (RU) A volunteer may place the bowling ball on the ramp but may not help position the ramp.
-The athlete will position the ramp on his/her own - Two games played - Bowling competition will be an Area Competition with the winners advancing to the State Bowling Tournament to be held in Cedar Rapids, Des Moines and Council Bluffs, typically in November. - State Competition areas to bowl in specific locations - Cedar Rapids East, East Central, Southeast and Northeast Areas - Des Moines Central, North, North Central, and West Central Areas - Council Bluffs Northwest, South Central and Southwest Areas - There should be no smoking at the competition sites - No coach or parent will be allowed on the lane to help their athlete
+- Ramp Assisted (RA) and Ramp Unassisted (RU) - RA A volunteer may place the bowling ball on the ramp and may help position the ramp - RU A volunteer may place the bowling ball on the ramp but may not help position the ramp.
+The athlete will position the ramp on his/her own - Two games played - If an athlete or Unified Sport partner arrives after the first game has begun, they will sit out and receive a zero for first game.
+The athlete or Unified Sport partner will be allowed to play the second game - If an athlete or Unified Sport partner leaves before the end of the game, the score is what the athlete or Unified Sport partner has at the time he/she leaves and a participation ribbon is given - If an athlete on a doubles scratches, the other athlete is still allowed to participate - Score will be determined by the athlete that bowls - o For a unified double, if the athlete scratches, the Unified Sports partner will have to scratch - If athlete qualifies for state competition, the doubles athlete will be moved to singles - If an athlete on a team scratches, the team will be allowed to participate as a team of three - Score will be determined by the athletes that bowl - If team qualifies for state competition, only those that bowled at the area tournament will - If team qualifies for state competition and only two athletes participated, they will be moved to doubles - Bowling tournament is an area tournament with the winners advancing to the State Bowling Tournament to be held in Cedar Rapids, Des Moines and Council Bluffs, typically in November - State Competition areas to bowl in specific locations - East, East Central, Southeast and Northeast Areas Cedar Rapids: Central, North, North Central, and West Central Areas Des Moines: - Council Bluffs: Northwest, South Central and Southwest Areas - There should be no smoking at the competition sites - No coach or parent will be allowed on the lane to help their athlete